 Classification of Microorganisms | Types and Examples

 Microbes are all around us.
 They may be small, but they play an important role in the environment, medicine, and industry.
 These small living organisms are classified into different groups based on their characteristics.
 Today, I will walk you through the classification of microorganisms in an easy and understandable way.
-From bacteria to fungi, we will look at the major types of microorganisms, their examples, and their importance in everyday life.
+We will examine the major types of microorganisms, from bacteria to fungi.
+We will explore their examples and their importance in everyday life.

 Microorganisms are the organisms that are so small so that they can only be seen with a microscope.
 They exist everywhere, leading from the soil and water to the air we breathe.
-You may have heard of bacteria, viruses, fungi, and algae, but there are more groups that we are going to explain today.
-So, let’s look at the wide range of classification of microorganisms.
+You may have heard of bacteria, viruses, fungi, and algae.
+However, there are more groups that we are going to explain today.

 1. Prokaryotes